ulyssa/iamb.chat/src/layout/windows.md

 ## Switching Windows

-You can switch between between neighboring windows using the following keybindings:
+You can switch between neighboring windows using the following keybindings:

 - `<C-W>h` will move to the window left of the current one
 - `<C-W>j` will move to the window below the current one
 - `<C-W>k` will move to the window above the current one
 - `<C-W>l` will move to the window right of the current one

+The border of the currently focused window is highlighted, while unfocused window borders are dimmed to make the active window clear.

 If you want to move to previous content in the window, you can navigate through the jumplist using: